somwrks/CollegeWay/README.md

-# CollegeWay
+# CollegeFreeWay

-CollegeWay is a modern web application that simplifies the college application process by providing an intuitive platform for students to build, customize, and manage their college applications efficiently.
+CollegeFreeWay is a modern web application that simplifies the college application process by providing an intuitive platform for students to build, customize, and manage their college applications efficiently.

 ## Features